adorsys/datasafe-migration/README.md

 ## check configuration

-When the migration is disabled (e.g. not migration parameters given) the log writes
+When the migration is disabled (e.g. no migration parameters given) the log writes
 ```
 ************************************
 *                                  *